sukritishuk/ML_ZoomCamp_Article/README.md

 ## Introduction:

-Time has always been an important factor in statistical analysis because of its quantifiable and ever-changing nature and its impact on our daily lives.
+Time has always been a key factor in statistical analysis because of its quantifiable and ever-changing nature and its impact on our daily lives.
 Today, it has become all the more important in both financial & non-financial contexts with the emergence of real-time Data and real-time Analytics.

 In machine learning, Time Series Analsis & Forecasting is among the most applied in Data Science in real-world scenarios like financial analysis, demand forecasting, production planning etc. Through this article, I wanted to discuss key concepts, techniques and methods used to perform basic **Time Series Analysis & Forecasting in Python**.
 Time series analysis in Python uses timestamps, time deltas, and time periods for plotting time series data.
 My goal was to explore these areas and create a prediction service (model) to make accurate forecasts for Amazon stock data.